thegenemyers/FASTK/README.md

 <a name="profex"></a>
 ```
-3. Profex <source>[.prof] <read:int> ...
+3. Profex <source>[.prof] <read:int>[-(<read:int>|#)] ...
 ```

 Given that a set of profile files have been generated and are represented by stub file
-\<source>.prof, ***Profex*** opens the corresonding hidden profile files (two per thread) and gives a display of each sequence profile whose ordinal id is given on the remainder of the command line.
+\<source>.prof, ***Profex*** opens the corresonding hidden profile files (two per thread) and gives a display of each sequence profile whose ordinal id is either listed individually or in an integer range specified on the remainder of the command line.  # is a proxy for the id of the last profile.
 The index of the first read is 1 (not 0).

 <a name="logex"></a>
 ```